The Bachelor of Science in Computer Science degree is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

 The main emphasis of the curricula is software engineering: a systematic approach to the development of medium-to-large programs.
 One aspect of this approach is the separation of principles from technology.
 Students learn fundamental concepts in lecture sections and learn technical details — such as programming languages and operating systems — in laboratory sections.
 Students have opportunities for team projects as well as independent study and research.

 In addition to maintaining the departmental mission, the educational objectives are developed to ensure the department maintains this accreditation for the Program Educational Objectives and Student Outcomes provided below.

 Graduates of the program should:

-Computer Science enrollment and graduation data for each program is archived by the Division of Engineering.
+Computer Science enrollment and graduation data is archived by the Department of Computer Science.